amphp/http-server/README.md

 ## Example Configs

-Every Aerys application is initialized using a PHP config file containing `Aerys\HostConfig` instances and server-wide option settings.
+Every Aerys application is initialized using a PHP config file containing `Aerys\Host` instances and server-wide option settings.
 Here's an example:

 ```php